hayattest8087/Automation_with_Jenkins/README.md

 # Automation_with_Jenkins
-Automated this Web with integration of Jenkins
+Automated this Website with the integration of Jenkins